walkor/redis-queue/README.md

 <a name="unsubscribe"></a>
 ### unsubscribe(mixed $queue)

-Unsubscribe from a topic or topics
+Unsubscribe from a queue or queues

 * `$queue` is a `String` queue or an array of queue to unsubscribe from